react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ## Future proof and extensibility

+We're versioning the schema using the `schema` key in the `reactNativeManifest` section.
+This allows us to evolve the schema in the future without breaking changes.
+We believe that the `schema` key should be a semver version string.

 We believe that the `reactNativeManifest` section should be extensible as we believe new capabilities and features can be added there.
 Specifically, we envision to evolve `reactNativeManifest` or `reactNativeManifest.capabilites` as follows: